opensearch-project/documentation-website/_observing-your-data/query-insights/top-n-queries.md

 ```
 {% include copy-curl.html %}

-If you have [local index exporter enabled](#configuring-a-local-index-exporter), historical queries stored in local OpenSearch indexes will also be included within the specified time range.
+If you have a [local index exporter enabled](#configuring-a-local-index-exporter), historical queries stored in local OpenSearch indexes will also be included within the specified time range.

 ## Exporting top N query data